DavidWalther/ApexUtils/force-app/main/MapUtility/README.md

 ## **Purpose**
 This utility is designed releave developers from the repetitive and error-prone task of creating maps of objects.
 This is done over and over again with only slight changes.
 By generalized by providing a basic logic and ways to options to define certain criteria.

+## Use Cases
+- Map a list of records by field value as key
+- Map a list of class instances by result of a method as key
+- Use class instances as key
+- Define which entries to map
+- Define which keys to Keep

 ## **Concept**
 Creating a map from a list of objects is always done by the same steps: